Tono City

 The City of Folklore

-In 1910 pioneering Japanese folkorist Yanagita Kunia published a collection of folk legends, stories, and traditions called the ‘Tono Monogatari.’
-Collected with the help of local hunter Kizen Sasaki, these tales would go on to become etched into the minds of the whole country.
-The most famous local yokai from these stories is the Kappa, a frog-like malevolent spirit which is said to inhabit a local watering hole.
-Legend has it that the kappa can be defeated through the use of cucumbers and good manners, so you may happen upon some enterprising hunters fishing for kappa with cucumbers if you take a stroll to Kappabuchi.
+In 1910 pioneering Japanese folkorist Yanagita Kunia published a collection of folk legends, stories, and traditions.
+Collected with the help of local hunter Kizen Sasaki, Yanagita’s “Tono Monogatari” changed the field of folklore studies in Japan, shifting attention to rural northern traditions.
+The most famous local yokai from the stories they collected is the kappa.
+Kappa are frog-like malevolent spirits which drown unsuspecting children.
+Legend has it that the kappa can be defeated through the use of cucumbers and good manners, so you may happen upon some enterprising hunters fishing for kappa with cucumbers if you take a stroll to Kappabuchi pond.
+Why not join them yourself?

 Steeped in Ancient History

-Tono is home to a wealth of archaeological sites from the Jomon period onwards, and farmers today routinely turn up pottery shards and arrowheads from earlier Emishi and later samurai inhabitants.
-Today the city is home to three well-preserved folk villages from the Edo period.
-The largest of these, the Tono Furusato Village, contains a number of traditional Namba Magariya, an L-shaped thatched home endemic to this region of Japan.
+Tono is home to a wealth of archaeological sites from the Jomon period onwards.
+Farmers today routinely turn up pottery shards and arrowheads from earlier Emishi and later samurai inhabitants.
+Today, the city is home to three well-preserved folk villages from the Edo period.
+The largest of these, the Tono Furusato Village, contains a number of traditional Namba Magariya, L-shaped thatched homes.
 The folk villages here offer a number of hands-on experiences, from farming and fishing to weaving and storytelling.
-You can also see the remains of Nabekura castle in downtown Tonno, which was built to protect against the Date clan of Sendai
+You can also see the remains of Nabekura castle in downtown Tonno, which was built to protect against the Date clan of Sendai.

 Buddhist Connections

 Despite its distance from the seat of Buddhism in Japan, Tono is home to two of the most incredible Buddhist artworks in the country.
-At seventeen meters high, Fukusenji temples wooden Kannon statue is the largest in the country, and is well worth a visit.
+At seventeen meters high, Fukusenji temples’ wooden Kannon statue is the largest in the country.
 A short hike in the southern mountains leads to another stunning sight: 380 granite carved kakan, or buddhist disciplines, lining the edges of a creek bed.
 These are said to be the remains of 500 such carvings made by a local monk to pay respects for the victims of a famine.

 Food and Beer

 A visitor to Tono is guaranteed to eat well.
 Tono is known for its Genghis Khan, a lamb barbeque dish cooked on a helmet shaped pan right at the table, and for wheat dumplings called hittsumi.
 The town also produces some of the best wasabi in Japan, a fact that a local brewery has fully embraced.
-Why not give the local wasabi beer a try when you are in town?
-It packs a delicious kick and is the perfect drink to pair with genghis khan after enjoying a snowy day wandering the museums and folk villages of Tono.
+Why not give the local wasabi beer a try?

 Farming Experiences

-For those interested in experiencing Konan’s rich farming traditions, multiple farming experiences are available.
-If you are interested, please reach out via our contact form!
+For those interested in experiencing Tono’s rich farming traditions, multiple farming experiences are available.
+If you are interested, please reach out via our contact form.
+This village grows some of the best vegetables and mushrooms you will ever have, and the charming local farmers are ready and willing to chat about their hard work!

 Access to Tono City